LIBERCOSOFT/datamellon/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Drum Machine <a name="about-project"></a>
+# 📖 Data Visualizer <a name="about-project"></a>

-**Drum Machine** is a web based drum pad that plays a sound when a selected button is clicked on screen or on the keyboard.
+**Data Visualizer** is a web based drum pad that plays a sound when a selected button is clicked on screen or on the keyboard.

 ![](public/assets/drum_machine_screenshot.png)
 ## 🛠 Built With <a name="built-with"></a>